sekaycee/AirBnB_clone/README.md

 ![HBnB](./hbnb.png)

 ## Synopsis
 This is the initial phase of a four-phase project.
-Aim to create a basic clone of the [AirBnB](https://airbnb.com) web app.
+Aiming to create a basic clone of the [AirBnB](https://airbnb.com) web app.
 In this initial phase, a basic console was created using the Cmd Python module.
 To manage the objects of the whole project.
 It's able to implement the methods create, show, update, all, and destroy, to the existing classes and subclasses.

 ## Technologies
 * Scripts are written in Python3